 No. Telia Finance is obligated to always have correct and up to date customer knowledge.
 Therefore, all customers need to answer our questions continuously in order to keep the information updated.
 Even if nothing has changed since you became our customer, we may ask you to confirm this by answering our questions again.

 6. We have not entered into an agreement with Telia Finance, why do we get questions?

 Telia Finance is a credit market company and a wholly owned subsidiary within the Telia Company Group.
 Since we invoice some of the services and deliveries that Telia provides, we are obligated by law to obtain sufficient customer knowledge about you.
 That is why you need to answer our questions.

 7. We are a corporate customer, who should answer the questions?

 If the customer is a company or other legal entity, the questions must be answered by an authorized representative of the legal entity, such as the CEO or another person authorized to sign the form.
-As stated in the form, we also need to receive a certified copy of a valid ID document for the representative.
-If the representative is not an authorized signatory of the customer, a certified copy of the power of attorney must also be submitted.
+As stated in the form, we also need to receive a copy of a valid ID document for the representative.
+If the representative is not an authorized signatory of the customer, a certified copy of the power of authority must also be submitted.

 8. As a retail customer (private person), should I answer the questions?

 Yes.
 The questions must be answered by you personally or by someone who has a valid power of authority to answer the questions on your behalf.
 In that case, we also need to obtain a valid written power of authority.

 9. Why do you need to get the information about me and my transactions?